Bboofs/Seattle-Airbnb/README.md

 ### Note:
 > You might find some challenges installing `fiona` and `pandas_profiling`.
 > `pandas_profiling` requires Microsoft Visual C++ 14.0 or greater.
 Get it with "Microsoft C++ Build Tools" [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 > Due to challenges in istalling `fiona`, both `pip` and `pipwin` are used to install required libraries.
-The work around for `fiona` is as per [StackOverflow]<https://stackoverflow.com/questions/54734667/error-installing-geopandas-a-gdal-api-version-must-be-specified-in-anaconda#:~:text=87,uninstall)%20and%20reinstalling>
+The work around for `fiona` is as per
+<a href="https://stackoverflow.com/questions/54734667/error-installing-geopandas-a-gdal-api-version-must-be-specified-in-anaconda#:~:text=87,uninstall)%20and%20reinstalling">this StackOverflow post</a>

 ### Option 1:
 If in a windows environment, run the commands in the setup.bat file one by one, from creating virtual environment to launching jupyter notebook.